urbanspr1nter/nesthing/docs/PPU.md

 In this section, I will discuss how the PPU processes a background tile with some ideas on how we can create an emulated PPU which executes a single cycle at a time.
 This will be useful for adapting execution of some number of cycles dependent on the CPU.

-If you read the PPU rendering "Line-by-Line Timing" documentation on NesDev, the description of all the specific points at which the PPU renders can be quite intimidating.
+If you read the PPU rendering [Line-by-Line Timing](https://wiki.nesdev.com/w/index.php/PPU_rendering) documentation on NesDev, the description of all the specific points at which the PPU renders can be quite intimidating.
 I'll try to make it simpler here by re-stating the important points in verbiage more tailored towards the programmer.

+### WIP
+Each cycle within the 340 cycles has a different purpose within the scanline.
+This is most evident for visible scanlines.

+1. Pre-Render scanline -1 or 261
+    * No pixels are rendered in this scanline.
+From an emulation standpoint, we can use this to fill the background shift registers, for the first 2 tiles of the NEXT scanline.
+2. Visible scanlines 0-239
+    * CPU should not be writing to PPU memory during this phase of the rendering process.
+    * Corrupting the nametable is a worry here because nametable bytes can point different tile data.
+    * Cycle 0
+        * Idle cycle.
+Nothing happens here
+    * Cycles 1-256
+        * This is the "hot section" of where most of the "rendering" happens.
+For 256 cycles total, there are 32 tiles rendered per line.
+        * Each tile being rendered is not the full tile, but the current row within the tile.
+        * Each row within the tile takes 8 cycles to complete.
+(2 ppu cycles per memory access)
+            * Nametable byte
+            * Attribute table byte
+            * pattern table tile low byte
+            * pattern table tile high byte
+        * We need to remember that for the first 2 tiles, it has already been loaded, so the first tile fetched is actually tile 3.

+        * At the same time, we are also doing sprite evaluation... basically rendering the sprites on screen.
+        * It is good to just separate these as two processes.
+    * Cycles 257-320
+        * Fetch the tiles for the next scanline.
+        * it's just dummy fetches and mainly these occur simply to evaluate the sprites
+    * Cycles 321-336
+        * First 2 tiles for the next scanline are fetched and loaded to the registers here.
+        * Same as 1-256.
+    * Cycles 337-340
+        * Just 2 nametable bytes fetched.
+Unknown what they are for exactly.
+3. Post-render scanline 240
+    * Idles for 340 cycles...
+HOWEVER VBLANK is set AFTER THIS LINE
+4. VBLANK scanlines 241-260
+    * VBLANK!
+CPU can write to PPU memory here.

 ### The VRAM Address